× back

 x1, x2 ≥ 0 (Non-negativity constraint)

-• Step 1: Plot the constraints on a graph
+• Step 1: Find the coordinates

 We start by finding the points where the constraints intersect the axes, as these points will help us plot the lines representing the constraints.